 - Limes, for juicing over finished dish

-- Preheat oven to 425˚.
-Cut the half of cauliflower head into small, bite size florets.
-Place in a large baking pan.
-In a small bowl, whisk together the thai paste and yogurt (or coconut milk).
+- Preheat oven to 425˚ F. Cut the half of cauliflower head into small, bite sized florets.
+Place in on large sheet pan.
+In a small bowl, whisk together the thai curry paste and yogurt (or coconut milk).
 Combine with cauliflower and toss until the cauliflower is well coated.
 Bake for 25-30 minutes until tender.

 - While cauliflower cooks, combine the pearl couscous with 1¼ cup water.
 Bring to a boil,reduce to a simmer, cover, and let cook until the couscous is tender (like an al dente pasta) and all the water has been absorbed, 8-10 minutes.
 Remove from heat and fluff with a fork.